 Bryan Cranston (Chief), Koyu Rankin (Atari Kobayashi), Edward Norton (Rex), Bob Balaban (King), Jeff Goldblum (Duke), Bill Murray (Boss), Kunichi Nomura (Mayor Kobayashi), Greta Gerwig (Tracey Walker), Liev Schreiber (Spots Kobayashi), Scarlett Johanssen (Nutmeg), Akira Takayama (Major-Domo), Frances McDormand (Interpreter Nelson), Harvey Keitel (Gendel), Akira Ito (Professor Watanabe), F. Murray Abraham (Jupiter), Yoko Ono (Assistant Scientist Yoko Ono), Tilda Swinton (Oracle), Ken Watanabe (Head Surgeon), Mari Natsuki (Auntie), Fisher Stevens (Scrap), Nijiro Murakami (Editor Hiroshi), Courtney B. Vance (The Narrator)

 Director Wes Anderson has become a critical darling.
-He first appeared with Bottle Rocket (1996) and went on to make Rushmore (1998), The Royal Tenanbaums (2001), The Life Aquatic With Steve Zissou (2004), The Darjeeling Limited (2007), Moonrise Kingdom (2012) and The Grand Budapest Hotel (2014).
+He first appeared with Bottle Rocket (1996) and went on to make Rushmore (1998), The Royal Tenanbaums (2001), The Life Aquatic With Steve Zissou (2004), The Darjeeling Limited (2007), Moonrise Kingdom (2012), The Grand Budapest Hotel (2014), The French Despatch (2021) and Asteroid City (2023).
 All of these come with what might be called a mundane whimsy – well-known actors in offbeat roles, a fascination with the eccentric banality of everyday life and a unique production design scheme that is often colour coordinated, filled with bric-a-brac and where Anderson’s camera drifts through in horizontal right and left moves.

 Isle of Dogs (the title is a homonym pun that also plays out as ‘I Love Dogs’) could be any standard animated film about talking animals if you were to boil it down to a level of pure plot synopsis – comparisons come to Disney films like Lady and the Tramp (1955) and One Hundred and One Dalmatians (1961).
 On the other hand, the difference all comes in the tone.
 Isle of Dogs certainly has its share of tender and sentimental moments that abovementioned Disney films specialised in.